Education

 English 380: Teaching of Secondary School English

 Description: This English education course combines theory and methods with internship experience in local secondary schools.
-Students will study and apply the teaching of language, literature, and writing.
+Students will study and practice the teaching of language, literature, and writing.

 English 113: Language and Culture